 9. You're invoiced for the planting, irrigation system, mulch, etc., and left in peace to enjoy your garden

-10. We remind you that it doesn't necessarily end there: creative maintenance, advice and horticultural expansion are all right up our street
+10. We remind you that it doesn't necessarily end there: creative maintenance, plant advice and horticultural expansion are all right up our street

 Of course, we're always happy to have a conversation with you at the nursery in the first instance, if you'd prefer.
 Please phone us ahead of your visit to make an appointment and, if possible, bring any plans you have available and photos of your garden that include the following views: